My Honest Squarespace vs WordPress Comparison: Choose Your Platform Now

 The Winner

 Both WordPress and Squarespace scored full marks in our SEO-specific testing.
-WordPress is better for controlling individual details, while Squarespace prides itself on having more built-in features.
-By installing SEO plugins on WordPress, you can call on powerful tools like Yoast.
-But if you want less work, then Squarespace is the better choice.
+WordPress’ SEO tools are better for controlling individual details, while Squarespace prides itself on having more built-in features.

 Both Squarespace and WordPress have access to a fantastic range of SEO tools, such as: